 How to Create a Budget?
 How to Create a Budget Justin Goodbread, CERTIFIED FINANCIAL PLANNER™ with Heritage Investors, a Knoxville Tennessee based wealth management firm and financial advisor answers this question: How do you construct a budget?
 This Client Question of the Week addresses this all too familiar question.
 It’s not as hard as you may think.
-Let’s break it down in a few simple steps.
-Heritageinvestor Planningisfun Thanks for landing on this post, have you watched the video given above?
-If not then watch it now and tell us about your views.
-If you like this article then keep sharing it with others and spread the knowledge.
+Let’s break it down into a few simple steps.
+Click to watch.

 Dow and SP 500 Green for 2016 WEEKLY UPDATE – MARCH 21, 2016 After a historically rough start to the year, stocks finally rallied enough to put the S&P 500 and Dow in the green for the year.
 Extended weakness in the dollar-which investors hope could boost economic growth and corporate profits-contributed to the gains.
 For the week, the S&P 500 rose 1.35%, the Dow added 2.26%, and the NASDAQ grew 0.99%.
 The last two weeks have been important in terms of global monetary policy.
 The European Central Bank, Bank of Japan, and Federal Reserve all met to determine next steps for their respective economic spheres of influence.
 Currently, there is a divide between the Fed, which is moving away from low rates while supporting economy growth, and the ECB and BOJ, which are fighting slowing economic growth with negative rates and quantitative easing.
 However, the latest Fed meeting suggests that the divide may not be as great as it was before.
 The Fed voted last week to hold rates steady, not being ready to commit to further increases at the moment.
 However, the central bank’s official statement indicated that we can expect two interest rate hikes this year, instead […]